opensha/opensha-svn-archive/org/opensha/sha/calc/IM_EventSetCalc_v02/README_v2_1.txt

 This application is run by typing the following on the command line:

-	java -jar -Xmx500M IM_EventSetCalc.jar [name of the inputfile] [output-files directory]
+	java -jar -Xmx500M IM_EventSetCalc_v2_1.jar [name of the inputfile] [output-files directory]

 where [name of the inputfile] is the input file and [output-files directory] is a directory where the output files go.
 The location of the output directory is relative to the location of the jar file.

 For Example :

-java -jar -Xmx500M IM_EventSetCalc.jar ExampleInputFile.txt ExampleOutputDir
+java -jar -Xmx500M IM_EventSetCalc_v2_1.jar ExampleInputFile_v2_1.txt ExampleOutputDir

-It will run the application IM_EventSetCalc.jar with the inputfile ExampleInputFile.txt, which must exists in the same location as the IM_EventSetCalc.jar application, and will create the output-files in the directory ExampleOutputDir.
+It will run the application IM_EventSetCalc_v2_1.jar with the inputfile ExampleInputFile_v2_1.txt, which must exists in the same location as the IM_EventSetCalc_v2_1.jar application, and will create the output-files in the directory ExampleOutputDir.

-An example input file is included in this directory as "ExampleInputFile.txt".
+An example input file is included in this directory as "ExampleInputFile_v2_1.txt".

-Each line of the input file that starts with "#" is a comment that gets ignored by the program, it is just for user's information.
+Each line of the input file that starts with "#" is a comment that gets ignored by the program (they are just for user's information).

 The first choice is which of the following Earthquake Rupture Forecasts to use: